Supplement review

 Fiber type and dose are not interchangeable

 A practical point that supplement labels routinely blur: not all fiber behaves the same way.
-The "natural GLP-1" mechanism depends specifically on *fermentable* fiber that gut bacteria can turn into SCFAs — inulin, resistant starch, beta-glucan, partially hydrolyzed guar.
+The "natural GLP-1" mechanism depends specifically on fermentable fiber that gut bacteria can turn into SCFAs — inulin, resistant starch, beta-glucan, partially hydrolyzed guar.
 Bulking fibers that pass through largely unfermented add stool volume and may slow digestion, but they generate far fewer SCFAs and therefore far less of the GLP-1 signal.
-The barley trial makes the point from the glucose side: the *amount and type* of fiber, not just its presence, determined the postprandial response8.
+The barley trial makes the point from the glucose side: the amount and type of fiber, not just its presence, determined the postprandial response8.
 A product that lists "fiber blend" without specifying which fibers and how many grams is asking you to take its mechanism on faith.
+A viscous gel-forming fiber like glucomannan works largely through this mechanical, not-very-fermented route — physically slowing the stomach rather than driving SCFAs — which is why its effect is real but modest; we review it in glucomannan (konjac fiber): a real appetite suppressant?.
+For a head-to-head rating of fiber supplements — and why psyllium is the evidence pick despite barely raising GLP-1 — see best fiber supplement for GLP-1 (psyllium first).

 Dose is the other half.
 The trials that actually moved SCFAs and metabolism used meaningful quantities — the inulin study, for instance, supplemented at levels well beyond a token scoop7.
 A capsule delivering a fraction of a gram of fermentable fiber is unlikely to reproduce trial-level effects no matter what the front of the bottle claims.